-Hybrid load balancing refers to distributing client requests across a set of server applications that are running in various environments: on premise, in a private cloud, and in the public cloud.
-Hybrid load balancing maximizes the reliability, speed, and cost-effectiveness of delivering content no matter where it is located, resulting in an optimum user experience.
+Hybrid load balancing refers to distributing client requests across a set of server applications that are running in various environments: on premises, in a private cloud, and in the public cloud.
+Hybrid load balancing maximizes the reliability, speed, and cost‑effectiveness of delivering content no matter where it is located, resulting in an optimum user experience.

-Today many companies are migrating applications from on-premise servers to the public cloud, to take advantage of benefits like lower costs and ease of scaling in response to demand.
-But a complete migration doesn’t usually happen overnight, and the cloud isn’t suitable for every application, so companies often have to manage a mix of on-premise and cloud applications.
-For example, a company might use an Outlook email server that is installed and managed on premise by its internal IT team, but keep customer information in a cloud-based CRM such as Salesforce.com, and host its ecommerce store on Amazon Web Services.
+Today many companies are migrating applications from on‑premises servers to the public cloud, to take advantage of benefits like lower costs and ease of scaling in response to demand.
+But a complete migration doesn’t usually happen overnight, and the cloud isn’t suitable for every application, so companies often have to manage a mix of on‑premises and cloud applications.
+For example, a company might use an Outlook email server that is installed and managed on premises by its internal IT team, but keep customer information in a cloud‑based CRM such as Salesforce.com, and host its ecommerce store on Amazon Web Services.
 With a hybrid load balancing solution, users access the applications through a single point of entry and the load balancer identifies and distributes traffic across the various locations.

 Companies that have invested in private clouds face an even more complex situation, because they need to load balance across three resource locations.
 Like the public cloud, a private cloud is a virtual data center hosted offsite by a cloud vendor.
 It is unlike the public cloud in that it guarantees dedicated storage and computing power that is not shared with other customers of the cloud vendor.

-- Location – Public cloud resources are almost always distributed geographically, as are the on-premise and private cloud resources of multinational companies.
+- Location – Public cloud resources are almost always distributed geographically, as are the on‑premises and private cloud resources of multinational companies.
 Connecting users with the closest server reduces network latency and can be used to deliver localized content (for example, text in the language of the country where the server resides).